Serena Williams: 2004–2007: Injuries and comeback

-Following Venus's early exit from the 2005 Australian Open, Williams rejected suggestions that she and her sister were a declining force in tennis.
-She defeated top seed Davenport to win the tournament, claiming her second Australian Open trophy and seventh Grand Slam singles title.
+Following Venus's early exit from the 2005 Australian Open, Serena rejected suggestions that she and her sister were a declining force in tennis.
+She defeated the top seed Davenport to win the tournament, claiming her second Australian Open trophy and seventh Grand Slam singles title.
 The victory moved her back to No.2.
-Williams completed just two tournaments between the Australian Open and Wimbledon, losing to Venus in Miami and Francesca Schiavone in Italy.
-A reoccurring ankle injury caused her to miss the French Open.
-She returned to Wimbledon as the 4th-seeded player, but was defeated in the third round.
+(Note: Attributed to multiple references:) She missed the French Open due to an ankle injury, but played at Wimbledon as the 4th-seed; she was eliminated in the third round.
 At the US Open, Williams lost to her sister in the fourth round.
-Williams played just one more match that fall, a loss to No.127 Sun Tiantian at the China Open in Beijing.
-She failed to qualify for the year-end championship for the first time since 1998, and she finished 2005 ranked No.11.
+Williams failed to qualify for the WTA year-end championship for the first time since 1998, and she finished 2005 ranked No.11.

 Williams made her 2006 debut at the Australian Open, defending her title.
 After she lost to Daniela Hantuchová in the third round, she told the press that she was injured.
 In her biography, Williams wrote that she was suffering from depression during this time.
 She stayed away from tennis for six months during the 2006 season, and began seeing a therapist daily.
 After a chance meeting with a young girl who idolized Williams and believed in her, Williams signed up to play in Cincinnati in July, her first tournament since January.
 She had slipped to No.139, her lowest ranking since 1997.
-On her return, Williams defeated Myskina and Bethanie Mattek, before losing in the semifinals to Vera Zvonareva.
-She also reached the semifinals in Los Angeles, losing to Janković in straight sets.
-Williams needed a wildcard to enter the US Open, as her No.139 ranking was too low to automatically qualify her to play.
-By the time the tournament began, however, she had risen to 79th.
-She lost to top-seeded Mauresmo in the fourth round.
+On her return, Williams defeated Anastasia Myskina and Bethanie Mattek, before losing in the semifinals to Vera Zvonareva.
+(Note: Attributed to multiple references:) She also reached the semifinals in Los Angeles, losing to Janković in straight sets.
+Williams was granted a wildcard to enter the US Open, where she lost to Amélie Mauresmo in the fourth round.
 Williams finished the year ranked No.95, her lowest year-end ranking since 1997.

 Williams began 2007 with renewed confidence.
 She stated her intention to return to the top of the rankings, a goal that was labeled "deluded" by commentator Pat Cash.
-Williams lost in the quarterfinals of the Hobart International, a warm-up for the Australian Open, where she was unseeded and widely regarded as "out of shape".
+Leading up to the Australian Open, Williams was widely regarded as "out of shape", and at No.81 she was unseeded at the tournament.
 Shortly before her first match, a representative from Nike told her the company might cancel her sponsorship if she did not perform at her customary level.
 Williams claimed that Nike's ultimatum meant she would have to reach the quarterfinals at least.